mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Elasticsearch.md

     curl -XDELETE 'http://sandbox.local:9200/_all?pretty=true'

-This will also delete all indexes:
+And this will also delete all indexes:

     curl -XDELETE 'http://sandbox.local:9200/*?pretty=true'